eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Wallet Solution, the User would not be able to use the Wallet Instance for obtaining those PID(s) or attestation(s).

-The next two sections discuss these trust relationships.
+The next two Sections discuss these trust relationships.

 ##### 6.5.2.2 User verifies Wallet Solution